-Leaves are lanceolate, green, irregularly mottled (usually with reddish-brown), are basal, about 6 inches long and 2 inches across, and there are usually two on flowering plants and only one on non-flowering plants.
+Leaves are lanceolate, green, irregularly mottled (usually with reddish-brown); they are basal, about 6 inches long and 2 inches across, and there are usually two on flowering plants and only one on non-flowering plants.
 Leaves have a smooth waxy surface.

 Flowers: The single white flowers (but may have a blue, pink or lavender tinge), appear at the top of a flowering stem (a scape) that is 2 to 7 inches high.
-They are nodding, about 1 -1/2 inches long, have 6 petal-like tepals that at maturity, are highly reflexed.
+They are nodding, about 1-1/2 inches long, have 6 petal-like tepals that at maturity, are highly reflexed.
 There is a yellow spot on the upper side of the tepal near its base, which will be difficult to see on the nodding flower.
-They appear before the tree canopy leafs out.
+Flowers appear before the tree canopy leafs out.
 The filaments and anthers of the 6 stamens are yellow and the long single style is white with 3 re-curving lobes.
 It connects to a 3-locular ovary.

 Seed: If a flower matures, an ovoid 3-chambered seed capsule is held erect.
 Plants die back in summer.
 The best grouping to view are on the west path between stations 16 to 22.
 Eloise Butler's thoughts about this plant are given below.

 Names: The genus, Erythronium, is Greek and taken from a similar European species.
 The word is derived from ěrythrŏs, meaning 'red', referring to the mottled spots on the leaves.
 The species, albidum, means 'white'.
 The author name for the plant classification, ‘Nutt.’ is for Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
-On his many expeditions he collected many species that had been originally collected by Louis and Clark but lost by them on their return journey.
+On his many expeditions he collected many species that had been originally collected by Lewis and Clark but lost by them on their return journey.
 He also collaborated with French botanist Francois Andre Michaux (1770-1855) in Michaux’s 3 volume North American Sylva.
 The common name refers to the leaves being mottled like the sides of a trout.
 Another common name is Adder’s tongue refers to the same part of the plant as Eloise Butler explains below.